mapeditor/tiled/docs/manual/editing-tile-layers.rst

 Shortcut: ``Shift+E``

-The strong eraser tool works exactly like the eraser tool except that it erases on all tile layers at once.
-It's the same thing as selecting all your layers then using the eraser, but it's a lot faster to use this tool.
+The strong eraser tool works exactly like the eraser tool except that it erases on all tile layers at once, selected or not.
+It's the same thing as selecting all your layers and then using the eraser, but it's a lot faster to use this tool.

 Selection Tools
 ---------------